azadaliyev44/to-do-list/README.md

 **Functional Requirements**

+**Create tasks**: ID: FR-1
-**Create tasks**: Users should be able to create new tasks, due dates,categories, and priorities.
+Description: Users must be able to create new tasks with associated due dates, categories, and priorities.
+Additionally, users should be able to include subtasks.

+**Edit tasks**: ID: FR-2
-**Edit tasks**: Users should be able to edit existing tasks, including their categoriesw, due dates, and priorities.
+Description: Users must be able to edit existing tasks, including their categories, due dates, and priorities.
+Users should be able also to edit subtasks.

+**Delete tasks**: ID: FR-3
-**Delete tasks**: Users should be able to delete tasks.
+Description: Users must be able to delete tasks.
+Users can choose to delete tasks with or without confirmation.

-**Set due dates**: Users should be able to set due dates for tasks.
+**Set due dates**: ID: FR-4
+Description: Users must be able to set due dates for tasks.
+Additionally, users can choose to receive notifications for upcoming due dates.

+**Categorize tasks**: ID: FR-5
-**Categorize tasks**: Users should be able to categorize tasks based on their choice.
+Description: Users must be able to categorize tasks based on their choice.

+**Prioritize tasks**: ID: FR-6
-**Prioritize tasks**: Users should be able to prioritize tasks based on their importance.
-The app should display tasks in order of priority.
+Description: Users must be able to prioritize tasks based on their importance.
+The app will display tasks in order of priority.

+**Track progress**: ID: FR-7
-**Track progress**: Users should be able to track their progress on tasks by marking them as completed.
+Description: Users must be able to track their progress on tasks by marking them as completed.
+Users can view a progress bar for each task.

-**See completed tasks**: Users should be able to see the tasks which have been completed and stored in archive.
+**See completed tasks**: ID: FR-8
+Description: Users must be able to view tasks that have been completed and tasks will be stored in the archive.

-**Search for tasks**: Users should be able to search for tasks by name or description.
+**Search for tasks**: ID: FR-9
+Description: Users must be able to search for tasks by name or description.
+Users can use filter tasks based on Category.

+**Send email**: ID: FR-10
-**Send email**: Users should be able to send tasks with email.
+Description: Users must be able to send tasks via email.

 **Non-Functional Requirements**

+**Usability**: ID: NFR-1
-**Usability**: The app should be easy to use and navigate for users.
+Description: The app should be easy to use and navigate for users.
+Users will have access to a user-friendly interface with clear instructions.

+**Performance**: ID: NFR-2
-**Performance**: The app should be fast and responsive.
+Description: The app should be fast and responsive.
+It will load tasks quickly, even with a large number of tasks in the database.

+**Security**: ID: NFR-3
-**Security**: The app should protect user data from unauthorized access.
+Description: The app must protect user data from unauthorized access.

+**Reliability**: ID: NFR-4
-**Reliability**: The app should be reliable and should not crash or freeze.
+Description: The app should be reliable and should not crash or freeze.

+**Scalability**: ID: NFR-5
-**Scalability**: The app should be able to scale to accommodate a large number of users and tasks.
+Description: The app should be able to scale to accommodate a large number of users and tasks.
+It must be able to handle concurrent access from multiple users without performance degradation.

 [Link for Trello](https://trello.com/invite/b/JMSsv8YF/ATTI3ecffc1dc436fb20e9cd2d437df229808D908298/to-do-list-app)
 [Link for Monday](https://view.monday.com/1368315352-e9b36ecee3e8ec195e4deb2aa7667410?r=euc1)